-As the pandemic rages on, many of us will face each day trying to figure out how to make ends meet.
+As the pandemic surges with the Delta variant, many are still struggling each day trying to make ends meet.
 One of the most pressing concerns is health care.
 When funds are tight, scheduling a diabetes check-up or simple dental cleaning isn’t even on the list.
 Fortunately, community health centers are here to help take the burden off of choosing food over health, providing quality, cost-saving care.

 One of the benefits of community health care centers is the economic stimulus that comes from directly employing people within the communities we serve.
 Almost 350 people work at GraceMed including health care professionals, support staff, and administration.
 COVID-19 has placed community health centers in an “essential business’ category along with many other employers in the healthcare industry.
 It is also true that many of our patients are the “blue-collar” backbone of business productivity.
 Making healthcare more affordable and accessible to workers who are either uninsured or underinsured decreases sick days and increases productivity.